How to Prevent Ransomware Attacks: Strategies for Staying Secure in 2024

 Such techniques involve various steps.

-1. Behavioral Analysis,
+1. Behavioural Analysis,

 2. Signature-Based Detection,